 - Close by reiterating your interest and asking questions

-- Thank the recruiter, ask for business card and leave
+- Thank the recruiter, ask for a business card and leave.

 Do not manipulate their time by talking about personal life.
 Stick to relevant details.
-Conduct personal research to develop your own questions, here are some examples to get you started:
+Conduct individual research to develop your questions.
+Here are some examples to get you started:

 - What career opportunities are available for individuals with my degree and skills?

-- What activities will best prepare me for your positions?
+- What activities would you suggest to me for your positions?